JamesWebDev/JamesWebDev/WebPackTutorial/README.md

 An entry point is a file or an array of files that after having gathered all dependencies should be bundled into a "[Chunk](https://webpack.github.io/docs/code-splitting.html#chunk-types)"

-* If you look at the source code in example5 you can see that this isn't a SPA application, but rather it is a classic website in that each page is a separate html file running separate js.
+- If you look at the source code in example5 you can see that this isn't a SPA application, but rather it is a classic website in that each page is a separate html file running separate js.
 As a result these 3 files are fully isolated other than that they all use the files in the shared directory.
-* The app.ts file dosen't import page1.ts, or page2.ts, and vice versa.
+- The app.ts file doesn't import page1.ts, or page2.ts, and vice versa.
-* When webpack builds the [Dependency Graph](https://webpack.js.org/concepts/dependency-graph/) it looks for anything that is a url, whether it is an import/require statment, or image/file path and uses all of them to then generate a "chunk".
-Because app.ts/page1.ts/page2.ts arn't in eachothers dependency tree using any one of them as a single entry point would fail to build/bundle all of your source code.
+- When webpack builds the [Dependency Graph](https://webpack.js.org/concepts/dependency-graph/) it looks for anything that is a url, whether it is an import/require statement, or image/file path and uses all of them to then generate a "chunk".
+Because app.ts/page1.ts/page2.ts aren't in each others dependency tree using any one of them as a single entry point would fail to build/bundle all of your source code.
 Their are 2.5 ways to solve this.
-  1. As in example5 you can have multiple entry points, webpack will walk each file tree separately, and you can then use the "[CommonsChunkPlugin](http://webpack.github.io/docs/list-of-plugins.html#commonschunkplugin)" to pull shared resources into a common/sharable "[Normal Chunk](https://webpack.github.io/docs/code-splitting.html#normal-chunk)".
-Without the CommonsChunkPlugin the shared code would be duplicated for each each "[Entry Chunk](https://webpack.github.io/docs/code-splitting.html#entry-chunk)".
+  1. As in example5 you can have multiple entry points, webpack will walk each file tree separately, and you can then use the [CommonsChunkPlugin](http://webpack.github.io/docs/list-of-plugins.html#commonschunkplugin) to pull shared resources into a common/sharable [Normal Chunk](https://webpack.github.io/docs/code-splitting.html#normal-chunk).
+Without the CommonsChunkPlugin the shared code would be duplicated for each each [Entry Chunk](https://webpack.github.io/docs/code-splitting.html#entry-chunk).
   1. You can use an array of files as your entry point.
 This would be my first choice in a SPA application
   1. For more complex websites do both.
 Have multiple entry points some or all of which are arrays of files.